 In over 30 countries throughout the world PSI empowers women and couples to lead healthier lives by providing access to innovative family planning and maternal health products and services.
-Every year, there are more than 70 million unintended pregnancies and more than 340,000 women die from pregnancy-related causes.
+Every year, there are more than 70 million unintended pregnancies, and every day more than 800 women die from preventable causes related to pregnancy and childbirth.

-In 2009 alone, PSI prevented an estimated 3.5 million unintended pregnancies and over 17,000 maternal deaths, and enabled millions of couples to plan their families.
+Last year, PSI prevented an estimated 5.2 million unintended pregnancies and over 14,400 maternal deaths, and enabled millions of couples to plan their families.

 Over the past three decades, PSI has expanded the contraceptive methods in its portfolio from male condoms and oral contraceptives to include injectable contraceptives, intrauterine contraceptive devices (IUD), emergency contraception pills, implants, female condoms, voluntary sterilization, and fertility awareness methods such as the Standard Days Method using Cyclebeads®.
 PSI’s RH platform has also grown to address maternal mortality through the prevention of post-partum hemorrhage and sepsis, and the prevention of unsafe abortion.

 PSI employs innovative approaches to overcome significant consumer and provider-driven barriers to contraceptive use, and adapts its programs to the socio-cultural and economic environment of the target population.

 The Reproductive Health Department’s mission is to maximize PSI’s impact on increasing contraceptive prevalence rates and decreasing maternal mortality ratios, in line with international standards and national priorities.

 More than 220 million women in the developing world have an unmet need for family planning, yet do not have access to modern contraceptives.
 Providing access to family planning prevents unintended, often high-risk pregnancies - those that come too early, too often or too late in life – and reduces the number of abortions, saving women's lives.